ArKhImede/Data-Science-Portfolio/Beginner Data Science Projects/Palmer Penguins/README.md

 The dataset used in this project is based on the Palmer Penguins dataset.

-You can use this [link](https://www.kaggle.com/datasets/samybaladram/palmers-penguin-dataset-extended?select=palmerpenguins_extended.csv) to download the dataset.
-I downloaded it a few years ago and don't remember the correct link but that one is the closest I found to the project dataset.
+To note, I completed the project a few years ago and I don't remember the correct Kaggle link from which I downloaded the dataset.
+The closest dataset I have found that looks similar to mine is [this](https://www.kaggle.com/datasets/samybaladram/palmers-penguin-dataset-extended?select=palmerpenguins_extended.csv) one.

 ## 🛠️ Technologies Used